 Purpose of GED Testing Program

-The GED (General Educational Development) test is conducted around the globe through dedicated testing centers.
-The test is taken by such people who have not completed their formal education in high school.
-It is through the GED programs that they are able to prove their abilities and proficiencies of high school level skills and knowledge.
-All necessary information about the GED test is available on the official website at http://www.acenet.edu/Content/NavigationMenu/ged/test/Intro_Testtaker.htm.
-Anyone that wishes to sign up for the available GED programs should ensure that he has thoroughly read all the information available on the official website.
-This article will simplify and explain the purpose of the GED testing program and help you understand the different sections and questions types on the test.
+The test is conducted around the globe through dedicated testing centers.
+It is taken by such people who have not completed their formal education in high school.
+It is through these programs that they are able to prove their abilities and proficiencies of high school level skills and knowledge.
+All necessary information about the test is available on the official website at http://www.acenet.edu/Content/NavigationMenu/ged/test/Intro_Testtaker.htm.
+Anyone who wishes to sign up for the programs should ensure that he has thoroughly read all the information available on the official website.
+This article will simplify and explain the purpose of the test and help you understand the different sections and questions types on the test.

-Whilst signing up for GED programs for the test, it is important for the test taker to know exactly what is expected of him.
+Whilst signing up, it is important for the test taker to know exactly what is expected of him.
 This is why he should familiarize himself with every aspect of the test as it will help him save much time on the test day.

 The Main Sections of the Test

-The GED test is divided into five main sections called Mathematics, Science, Social Studies, Language Arts- Reading and Language Arts-Writing.
+The test is divided into five main sections called Mathematics, Science, Social Studies, Language Arts- Reading and Language Arts-Writing.
 Each of these sections contains different question types and number of questions.
 They have to be completed within the specified time limit.
-It is for this reason that a test taker taking up GED programs should be well versed with the questions on the test so he can quickly and easily answer them without wasting much time on the day of the test.
-To read more information about the sections of the test visit http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/The_Content_Area_Tes.htm
+It is for this reason that a test taker taking up the exam should be well versed with the questions on the test so he can quickly and easily answer them without wasting much time on the day of the test.
+To read more about the sections of the test visit http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/The_Content_Area_Tes.htm

 What You Will Find in the Various Sections